How to Get Back on Track with Your Money when You’ve lost Control

 I’ve written numerous posts on how to shop for groceries, ways to cut spending, and the simple way to save quickly on your food budget.

 But, these past two weeks, I failed miserably.
-There was not a day that went by where I didn’t stop at a drive-thru for at least ONE meal…many days it was all of our meals.
-I feel incredibly guilty.
+There was not a day that went by where I didn’t stop at a drive-thru for at least ONE meal.
+It made me feel so much guilt and I needed to get back on track.

 What Happened?